otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-authentication-and-jwt/02-authentication-and-jwt.md

 ### routes/v1/auth.js

-In the `routes/v1` directory, create a new file called `auth.js`.
+In the `routes` directory, create a new directory called `v1`.
+In the `v1` directory, create a new file called `auth.js`.
 In the `auth.js` file, add the following code:

 ```js
 import { Router } from "express";